Back to Resources

 Health Insurance

 Basic health insurance plans cost AED 2,000 to AED 5,000 per year (AED 170 to AED 420 per month).
 These plans cover essential medical care at network hospitals and clinics.
+They are sufficient for routine visits and emergencies, though you may face higher out-of-pocket costs for specialist consultations.

 Enhanced plans with wider hospital access, lower deductibles, and dental or optical coverage cost AED 5,000 to AED 15,000 per year (AED 420 to AED 1,250 per month).